chef/chef-workstation/www/content/workstation/upgrade_labs.md

 ### Chef Workstation
 To install Chef Workstation, visit https://downloads.chef.io/chef-workstation and download the package for your local operating system.
 Install the package.

-### Chef Habitat
-To install the Chef Habitat CLI tool, visit https://www.habitat.sh/docs/install-habitat/ and follow the instructions for your operating system.

 ## Configuration
 ### Chef Client Configuration